 Even if you don’t end up staying in Ljubljana, Slovenia’s wonderful little capital is worth a visit.
 Yes, the name is almost unpronounceable (until you’ve heard it a few times), but the old town is charming with beautiful old buildings, cobbled stones and bridges across the river.

 The symbol of Ljubljana is the dragon and you’ll see it everywhere.
-Legend says that Jason, the leader of the Argonauts from Greek mythology, pursued and eventually slew a dragon, and Ljubljana was founded on the site.
+Local legends say that Jason, the leader of the Argonauts from Greek mythology, pursued and eventually slew a dragon, and Ljubljana was founded on the site.
 The Dragon Bridge in particular has green dragon statues at either end, but you’ll see peeks of this mythical creature throughout the town.

 Along with a castle up on the hill above the old town, Ljubljana has a bustling riverfront with good restaurants and bars, and an attractive newer city centre with a range of shops and malls.
 People are friendly in Ljubljana and English is widely spoken, making it an excellent place to ask questions about the country or do any chores (like getting a haircut).
 Its central location also makes it a great base for exploring the rest of the country.